tatianegercina/FinTech/03-Projects/Project-01/ProjectGuidelines.md

 ## Presentation

-After the data is analyzed to satisfaction, assemble a presentation in order to present the work, explain the process, and discuss conclusions.
+After the data is analyzed to satisfaction, assemble a presentation in order to show the work, explain the process, and discuss conclusions.

 The presentation will take the form of a slideshow, and should give classmates and instructional staff an overview of your work.
 PowerPoint, Keynote, and Google Slides are all acceptable for building slides.